efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 that should evaluate to a number of milliseconds (or the atom infinity), after that time (or never if infinity is passed) the after body will be run and its result returned as the result of the receive expression.

+If the timeout value is 0 the after body will be run inmediatly if no message is in the process' inbox.

 For/List Comprehension Expression
 ---------------------------------